coderjay26/coderjay26/README.md

 - 👋 Hi, I’m @coderjay26
 - 👀 I’m interested in computer programming
-- 🌱 I’m currently learning python,java,C#,HTML,CSS,PHP and JavaScrispt
+- 🌱 I’m currently learning Python, Java, C#, HTML, CSS, PHP and JavaScrispt
 - 💞️ I’m looking to collaborate on other computer programmer
 - 📫 How to reach me ...jayfuego052620@gmail.com